Rock Hall (Lawrence, New York)

+Rock Hall is a historic house museum and park owned and operated by the Town of Hempstead, located within Lawrence, a village in Nassau County, on Long Island, in New York, United States.

+History

-Rock Hall is a historic home located at Lawrence in Nassau County, New York.
-It was built about 1767 and stands on a manorial, park-like setting overlooking Jamaica Bay.
+The house was built about 1767 by Josiah Martin (1699–1778), a British sugar planter from the West Indian island of Antigua, and stands on a manorial, park-like setting overlooking Jamaica Bay.
 It is a 2 1/2-story, Georgian-style frame dwelling, with a T-shaped frame wing.
 It is five bays wide, with a central portico shielding the main entry.
-During the early 1950s the town of Hempstead restored Rock Hall to its 18th-century appearance.
+During the early 1950s, the Town of Hempstead restored the house to its original appearance.
 It was listed on the National Register of Historic Places in 1976.